 October 5, 2017 – A state court jury in Los Angeles returned its verdict today, voting 12-0 in favor of firm client Francine Sutton-Williams, following a week-long trial over injuries she sustained at an auto repair shop in Culver City.
 Firm partner Nick Carlin led the trial team (which included associate Anna G. Wald and paralegal Diana Buck) in representing the client, a retired acting coach who worked in Hollywood for many years.
 In November 2015, Ms. Sutton-Williams tripped and fell over a dangerously high doorway threshold and broke her hip, requiring a total hip replacement.
 The recovery from that injury further aggravated a pre-existing condition, requiring a knee replacement about a year later.
 The jury unanimously found the property owner and the business operator liable for negligence and awarded almost $400,000 in damages.
 Post-trial proceedings, including the client’s cost and fee requests, are pending.

 September 29, 2017 – Firm partners David Given and Nick Carlin recently concluded the successful defense of popular skate-culture brand Supreme.
 In a hotly-contested case brought in the federal district court in Los Angeles, Supreme was accused of using certain artwork on its merchandise without permission and in violation of copyright law.
 In resolving the case in its client’s favor before trial, the firm obtained plaintiff artist’s acknowledgment on the record of Supreme’s “factual and legal innocence” with respect to “any of the matters giving rise to this lawsuit.”
-Further, by the parties’ settlement, Supreme was not required to make any payment to plaintiff on his claim.
+Further, by the parties’ settlement, Supreme made no payment to plaintiff on his claim.

 September 21, 2017 – Alameda County Superior Court judge Brad Seligman today granted preliminary approval of the settlement in the firm’s wage theft class action against Digirad Corporation and its related entities.
 Led by firm partner Nick Carlin, the firm negotiated an exceptional settlement, the culmination of a year of hard fought litigation.
 By that settlement, Digirad has agreed to pay $1.3 million to approximately 70 current and former employees of the medical diagnostic services company.
 The settlement is a victory for the firm’s clients, who often worked 10-14 hour shifts while being deprived meal and rest breaks and premium pay.
 Judge Seligman has set a final approval hearing on the settlement for December 5, 2017.
 Notice to the class is pending.